SAT Syllabus 2026 (Section-wise): Reading, Writing & Math Section

 Standard English Conventions |

-20% |
+Weightage: 20% |

-Types of Questions in the SAT Reading & Writing Section
+Types of SAT Reading & Writing Questions

 The SAT Reading and Writing section assesses your proficiency in interpreting, analysing, and integrating information from reading materials.
 It also examines your knowledge of vocabulary and standard English grammar.
 Since the majority of grammar questions are derived from school-level curriculum, it is essential to prepare thoroughly using your textbooks.